Looking to make some new travel resolutions? Here are 20 travel resolutions to get you traveling more and making a difference while doing so!

 9. Pack a Zero Waste Hygiene Kit

-It also usually saves you money eliminating disposable razors, feminine hygiene products and things like that.
+It also usually saves you money by eliminating disposable razors, feminine hygiene products, and things like that.

 10. Give More Popular Destinations a Break

 Don’t get me wrong.
 I’m not saying to never travel to the more popular tourist destinations.
 They’re popular for a reason and it’s not right to tell people they can’t travel somewhere.
 Everyone deserves to see things.
 However, it is much more sustainable – environmentally and socially – to spread out our travels.